AmirAlidoust/BLEforVRUs/README.md

-# BLEforVRUs
- Bluetooth Low Energy (BLE) Beacons for supporting Vulnerable Road Users (VRU)
+# Bluetooth Low Energy (BLE) Beacons for supporting Vulnerable Road Users (VRU)

+This project is done as part of the master's curriculum of RCSE at TU Ilmenau and focuses on addressing the risk of collisions between cyclists by developing a real-time detection system using Bluetooth Low Energy (BLE) technology.

+## Methodology

+The BLE bike detection system effectively integrates Python, Django, and RESTful APIs to provide real-time scanning, risk assessment, and visualization of nearby bikes.
+By leveraging multithreading for concurrent scanning and data visualization, the system offers cyclists timely insights into potential collision risks, enhancing safety and awareness.

 # Steps for Django setup and to run server: